Communication Challenge

 My Role

-Art Direction & Creative Leadership: the creative direction, strategy and execution across multiple touchpoints.
-Partnering closely with the account team and client to align messaging, tone, and visuals.
-Led creative discussions and presentations, and ensured all materials worked together as a cohesive system.
+Art Director & Creative Lead: Led the creative direction, strategy, and execution across an integrated campus awareness campaign.
+Partnered closely with the account team and client to align messaging, tone, and visual direction.
+Facilitated creative presentations and guided the development of a cohesive communication system across all campaign touchpoints.

-•Established a consistent visual system, scaleable across digital, print, and outreach
+•Developed a consistent visual experience, across digital, print, and campus outreach

-•Prioritized inclusive, hopeful messaging to frame reporting as an act of care and prevention
+•Framed reporting as an act of care and community support

 Social Assets